Loopring/protocols/packages/loopring_v3/DESIGN.md

 We use **dual-authoring** here.
 Orders can only be matched in rings signed by the private key corresponding to the public key stored in the order.
 For dual-authoring we also use EdDSA keys.

-#### Restrict sequence of ring settlements
+#### Restrict the sequence of ring settlements

 We use a **nonce** here.
 The nonce of the ring-matcher account paying the operator is used.
 The ring signed by the ring-matcher contains a nonce.
 The nonce in the next ring that is settled for this ring-matcher needs to be the nonce of the previous ring that was settled incremented by 1.
 A ring-matcher can have multiple accounts to have more control how rings can be processed by the operator (e.g. an account per trading pair).

-Note that doing an offchain withdraw also increments the nonce value.
-A ring-matcher thus may want to limit himself to onchain withdrawals so the nonce value of the account remains the same.
+Note that doing an off-chain withdraw also increments the nonce value.
+A ring-matcher thus may want to limit himself to on-chain withdrawals so the nonce value of the account remains the same.

-#### Only allow cancels/offchain withdrawal requests to be used once by an operator
+#### Only allow cancels/off-chain withdrawal requests to be used once by an operator

 The **nonce** of the account is increased by 1 for these operations.
-The expected nonce is stored in the offchain request which is signed by the account owner.
+The expected nonce is stored in the off-chain request which is signed by the account owner.

-### Fee

-The fee paid by the ring-matcher to the operator is completely independent of the fee paid by the orders.
-Just like in protocol 2 the ring-matchers pays a fee in ETH to the Ethereum miners, the ring-matcher now pays a fee to the operator. **Any token can be used to pay the fee.**

-## Circuit permutations

-A circuit always does the same.
-There's no way to do dynamic loops.
-Let's take the ring settlement circuit as an example:
-- The circuit always settles a fixed number of rings
-- The rings always contain the predetermined number of orders

-Currently there are 5 circuits:
-- Trade (aka Settlement)
-- Deposit
-- Offchain withdraw
-- Onchain withdraw
-- Cancel

-Circuits with and without onchain data availability are made.
-We also support a couple of different block sizes for each circuit type.

 ## Order Aliasing

 Every account has a trading history tree with 2^14 leafs for every token.
 Which leaf is used for storing the trading history for an order is completely left up to the user, and we call this the **orderID**.
-The orderID is actually stored in a 32-bit value.
+The orderID is stored in a 32-bit value.
 We allow the user to overwrite the existing trading history stored at `orderID % 2^14` if `order.orderID > tradeHistory.orderID`.
 If `order.orderID < tradeHistory.orderID` the order is automatically cancelled.
 This allows the account to create 2^32 unique orders for every token, the only limitation is that only 2^14 of these orders selling a certain token can be active at the same time.

 While this was done for performance reasons (so we don't have to have a trading history tree with a large depth using the order hash as an address) this does open up some interesting possibilities: